chatwoot/docs/docs/product/channels/live-chat/sdk/setup.md

 #### For a conversation

 You can also set custom attributes for the active conversation from the SDK.
-To set the custom attributes call `setConversationCustomAttributes` as follows
+To set the custom attributes, call `setConversationCustomAttributes` as follows.

 ```js
 window.$chatwoot.setConversationCustomAttributes({